The Transfer Pricing Law Review: Cyprus

 - establishing a market return by using the Capital Asset Pricing Model.

-The determining of the expected loss inextricably leads to the determination of the own capital which the company should retain to absorb expected losses, and in this respect the BASEL framework may be applied by analogy.
+The determining of the expected loss inextricably leads to the determination of the own capital that the company should retain to absorb expected losses, and in this respect the BASEL framework may be applied by analogy.
 In addition, a key component for determining the expected loss is the use of probability of defaults.
 The probability of default may be measured by using the credit score models used by credit agencies such as S&Ps and Moody's.

 Simplification measures also apply, whereby pure intermediary financing vehicles may opt in to these measures and be released from the requirement to perform a comparability analysis.
 Notwithstanding this, the intermediary financing company should still perform a functionality analysis demonstrating that it undertakes related functions, assets and risks.